-I'm a newly admitted student, what should I do now?
+I'm a newly admitted student, where do I start?

-As you begin the program, we ask that you first complete three important tasks:
+After admission, we ask that you first complete three important tasks:

 One of your first tasks as an admitted student is to read the program's handbook.
 The handbook can be found on the program's website: https://spgs.asu.edu/degrees/graduate/gsc-resources